Alzheimer's Gift Guide

 Holidays are for sharing.
 Sharing love, sharing camaraderie, sharing memories.
 Holidays are for other things, too, but it’s the sharing that makes a holiday memorable.
 Even though a person with Alzheimer’s disease has trouble remembering recent events (it’s the nature of the disease - read more), many can still remember things that happened long ago.
 This quirk of the disease is a good place to start when thinking about the right gift.

 The Gift of Reminiscence

 Reminiscence can be strong therapy for anyone with memory or cognitive disorders.
 Honor your mom’s life and accomplishments by providing her with an outlet to share her life story with you.
-Although it may be hard for her to hold a conversation about current events, she can likely talk about historical events from her day and intriguing stories about her life.
+Although it may be hard for her to hold a conversation about current events, she can likely talk about historical events from her day and tell intriguing stories about her life.

 - Talking Picture Album

 - The Decades DVDs